espocrm/documentation/administration/roles-management.md

 ##Assignment Permission

 Set this parameter to restrict ability to re-assign entries to another user and/or teams.
 If you set `team` - then it will be possible to assign only to users from own team(s).
 If `no` - users won't be able to re-assign at all.

+##Default Permissions

+By default (if there are no any applied) users can read and edit all records.
+But can't remove any ones except those they have created and they are assigned to at the same time.